Acute disseminated encephalomyelitis (ADEM)

 Differential diagnosis

-The differential diagnosis of ADEM includes acute meningitis, acute viral encephalitis, autoimmune encephalitis and acute multiple sclerosis.
-Differentiation of these diseases is not easy, certainly in the early stages.
-In viral encephalitis, the CSF is often abnormal and a rise in a specific viral antibody may occur.
-To distinguish ADEM from multiple sclerosis in the initial phase may be more difficult.
-MRI and CSF examination may help.
+The differential diagnosis of ADEM includes acute meningitis, acute viral encephalitis, autoimmune encephalitis, toxic or metabolic causes of encephalopathy and acute multiple sclerosis.
+Differentiation of these diseases is not easy, certainly in the early stages, although MRI, MOG antibodies and CSF examination typically help.

 Evidence for an immunological cause